-Reduce the disproportionate involvement of Aboriginal and Torres Strait Islander youth in the criminal justice and child protection systems; and
+- Reduce the disproportionate involvement of Aboriginal and Torres Strait Islander youth in the criminal justice and child protection systems

 What does Balit Ngulu assist with?

-The service design model encompasses 2 streams of support;
+The service design model encompasses 2 streams of support.
+We provide:

-Youth Support Officer— Culturally Safe Holistic support and case management to ensure the young person feels seen, heard, connected and has a positive plan forward.
+Youth Support Officers — Culturally Safe Holistic support and case management to ensure the young person feels seen, heard, connected and has a positive plan forward.